BukolaEasy/LITA-CAPSTONE-Project/README.md

-# LITA-CAPSTONE-Project
+# LITA-CAPSTONE Project

+## Project Title: Sales Data

-## INTRODUCTION
+### INTRODUCTION
-The dataset was provided by the institute to analyse the sales performance of a retail store, uncover key insights such as top-selling products, regional performance, and monthly sales trends., Microsoft Excel, SQL and Power BI are the primary tool used for the data  cleaning, data interpretation and data Visualization respectively
+The dataset was provided by the institute to analyse the sales performance of a retail store, uncover key insights such as top-selling products, regional performance, and monthly sales trends.

+### Data Source
+the data used is provided by Incubator Hub.
+The data was provided in Excel workbook format, making it accessible for analysis.

 ### Tool used
 •	Microsoft EXCEL was used for:
 -FOR DATA CLEANING